Chapter 3 Using DaSEH Materials Leaf

 R packages versions can have updates to arguments and function names that can cause code to work differently or can break the code.

 If you encounter an error, this is likely the reason.
 We try to update our materials when we can, but updates to packages may happen in the meantime.
-You can either use the error message from trying to knit the Rmd file to determine what function may have been updated or deprecated (we recommend this option to help you or your students learn the most up-to-date information).
+We recommend using the knit-to-Rmd error messages to determine what function(s) may have been updated or deprecated.
+This helps you or your students learn the most up-to-date information.

 3.5 Additional Use Cases